 Here is your complete and ultimate guide to debt settlement.
 As crazy as it sounds, the average American has $38,000 in debt.
 That is a huge amount of money!
-It’s no wonder so many people just like you are feeling crushed by the weight of their debt, and feel little hope of ever reaching financial stability.
+It’s no wonder so many people just like you cannot save money at all or are feeling crushed by the weight of their debt and feel little hope of ever reaching financial stability.

 The effects of debt go way beyond just owing people money, although that is a crushing blow all on its own.
-Not only does debt make it harder to obtain a mortgage or buy a car, but being in debt is stressful.
+Not only does debt make it harder to obtain a mortgage loan or an auto loan, but being in debt is stressful.

 Fortunately, there are a few ways to become debt-free.

 One of those options is debt settlement.
-Debt settlement gives you an opportunity to both consolidate your debts into one easy payment, and also to settle your debt for a lot less than you owe, in a lot less time.
+Debt settlement allows you to consolidate debts into one manageable payment and settle debts for a lot less than you owe in a lot less time.

-However, with every option, there are pros and cons, and not all debt settlement companies are legit.
+However, there are pros and cons with every option, and not all debt settlement companies are legit.

 If you’re wondering how debt settlement works or if debt settlement is right for you and how to do it the right way, keep reading.

-We’re sharing everything you need to know to make the right choice.
+We’re sharing everything in this debt settlement guide for you to make the right choice.

 What Is Debt Settlement?

-Debt settlement companies are also known as debt adjusting and debt relief companies.
+A debt settlement company is also known as a debt adjusting and debt relief company.

-These companies claim they can help their customers make new arrangements with creditors such as:
+These companies claim they can help their customers make new arrangements with creditors or debt collectors such as: